Economic Principles in Cell Biology

 2. Elad Noor, Weizmann Institute of Science

-3. Felipe Scott, Universidad de los Andes
+3. Felipe Scott Contador, Universidad de los Andes

-5. Hollie J. Hindley, University of Edinburgh
+6. Hollie Hindley, University of Edinburgh

-7. Marcelo Rivas Astroza, UTEM Chile
+9. Marcelo Rivas-Astroza, UTEM Chile

-8. Martin Lercher, Heinrich-Heine Universität Düsseldorf
+10. Martin Lercher, Heinrich-Heine Universität Düsseldorf

-9. Meike Wortel, Universiteit van Amsterdam
+11. Meike Wortel, Universiteit van Amsterdam

-10. Pranas Grigaitis, Vrije Universiteit Amsterdam
+14. Pranas Grigaitis, Vrije Universiteit Amsterdam

-11. Roberto Mulet, Universidad de La Habana
+15. Roberto Mulet, Universidad de La Habana

-12. Steffen Waldherr, Universität Wien
+17. Steffen Waldherr, Universität Wien